How to Prepare Fish: Blackened Fish, Cedar Plank Salmon, Salt Fish- 18 Ways to Cook Fish

 Heat a cast iron skillet or griddle on grill side burner for about 10 to 20 minutes.
 Do not add oil.
 Dredge fish filets, about ½” thick, in melted butter and sprinkle with Cajun spice.
 For milder flavor, use paprika.

 Place filets on hot skillet.
 There will be lots of smoke.
 According to the chef in the video, the heat from the pan “lifts” the filets off the pan, and the butter provides additional protection to keep the filets from sticking.
 Use a medal spatula to push firmly under each filet to turn.
 The filets should be nicely blackened.

-I have prepared blackened fish a time or two inside on the stove, using the hood vent.
-I used Paul Prudhomme blackening seasoning.
+I have prepared blackened tuna Paul Prudhomme blackening seasoning a few times inside on the stove, using the hood vent.
+I use less intense heat, and a non-stick pan.

 Grilled Sea Bass